Ecuador entry requirements for Poland passport holders

 Proof of accommodation

-Officers may ask where you're staying.
-A hotel confirmation or a letter from your host with their address and phone number works.
+Officers may ask where you're staying, especially if you arrive without a clear itinerary.
+A hotel confirmation or a letter from a host with their address and phone number covers this.

 Recommended